kiara1404/progressive-web-apps-2223/README.md

 ## Features

 - [x] Scan or fill in a barcode and find a product
-- Search a product via text query
+- [x] Search a product via text query
-- Overview of a product with photo and nutritional value
+- [x] Overview of a product with photo and nutritional value
-- Save item into list
+- [x] Save item into list
+- [] Save list in localStorage

 ## Optimization

-- Converted food.jpg(1,9MB) into food.webp(120kb).
+* Converted food.jpg(1,9MB) into food.webp(120kb).
 This improved the `Perceived loading speed`.
-- NPM Minify to minify my clientside JS and CSS code.
+* NPM Minify to minify my clientside JS and CSS code.
 This improved the `Load responsiveness`. ( For now the minify is done manually, in the future I would want this to build automatically.)
-- Use responsive images with `srcset`.
+* Use responsive images with `srcset`.
 Improving `Perceived loading speed` and also `Visual stability` because of the fast loading all of the elements stay in place and nothing interferes with the UI.

 ## Service Worker